 Please note: There is no longer an essay requirement for this fellowship program.

 Application materials will likely be due in May 2015.

 Submittal process: The student candidate should complete this application form.
 The candidate's Ph.D. thesis advisor should then submit 1) this Application Form and 2) their letter of recommendation each as a separate pdf file (pdf file names should include the applicant's last name as part of the file name) using the Online Submission Form.
 Please note that the submitter needs to be a Member of the Division of Organic Chemistry to access the Online Submission Form.

 The fellowship stipend for 2014-2015 is $26,000, which includes $750 for travel to the 2015 National Organic Symposium (NOS) to present a poster on their work.
 Each of the fellowships is sponsored by a prominent company, organization or individual endowment.
 Awardees are selected by an independent committee, and evidence of research accomplishments is an important factor in the selection process.

 The number of fellowships is highly limited and it may not be possible to provide full fellowships for every worthy candidate.
 In these instances, competitive applicants will receive DOC Graduate Travel Fellowships for $750 to fund travel to the NOS.

 The Division of Organic Chemistry annually awards fellowships to outstanding third and fourth year graduate students in organic chemistry.
-The program has awarded over 385 fellowships since 1981 (See the comprehensive list of the award winners).
+Including the the 2014-15 Awardees, the program has awarded 395 fellowships since 1981 (See the comprehensive list of the award winners).